Rastraktocat/Walmart-version-of-Dropper/README.md

 \--output <output\_path>

 The --input flag allows you to bypass reading the file\_path from the script_info dictionary msbuild_script.py file.
 The --output flag allows you to bypass reading the file\_exe\_path from the script_info dictionary in the msbuild_script.py file.
 Selecting the --output flag only allows you to override using msbuild and just run <output_path>.

+linux_mint_script.py doesn't let you bypass the compilation of the file when only the output flag is selected.

 \--keep-log